steph1111/Computational-chem/sig_float/README.md

 ---
 ## About The Module
-This module provides the infastructure to preform calculations that behave according to signficant figure rules.
-An instance of the sig_float class maybe added, subtracted, multiplied, or divided with another sig_float using standard operators and the resultant will retain the proper number of signifiant figures.
+This module provides the infrastructure to preform calculations that behave according to significant figure rules.
+An instance of the sig_float class maybe added, subtracted, multiplied, or divided with another sig_float using standard operators and the resultant will retain the proper number of significant figures.
 Units can optionally be provided.

 <br>